zonika/oo-animal-sorter-web-0715-public/README.md

 ## Instructions

+Create a class called `AnimalSorter`.
+There will be two contants, which will be arrays, that AnimalSorter knows about: sea animals and land animals.

+Land animals should contain the strings aardvark, cat, and elephant.
+Sea animals should contain the strings marlin, octopus, and fish.

-Run the test suite with the `rspec` command.
+Now that setup is out of the way, run the test suite with the `rspec` command.

-Implement an "AnimalSorter" class that makes the tests pass.

 Your program can have a pre-existing list of animal classifications.
 ## Resources